 REQUIRED EDUCATIONAL LEVEL / CREDENTIALING

-Urban Montessori’s Lead Teachers will be required to hold a California Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools would be required to hold, in accordance with Education Code section 47605(l), and shall meet requirements under the Every Student Succeeds Act (ESSA) and California state licensure.
-The minimum qualifications for teachers of core, college preparatory subjects are:
+Urban Montessori’s Lead Teachers will be required to hold the California Commission on Teacher Credentialing certificate, permit, or other document required for the teacher’s certificated assignment, in accordance with Education Code section 47605(l), and shall meet requirements under the Every Student Succeeds Act (ESSA) and California state licensure.
+The School may use local assignment options authorized in statute and regulations for the purpose of legally assigning certificated teachers, in the same manner as a governing board of a school district.
+Teachers employed by charter schools during the 2019–20 school year shall have until July 1, 2025, to obtain the certificate required for the teacher’s certificated assignment.
+The minimum qualifications for teachers are:

 Hold at least a bachelor's degree from an accredited institution of higher education.

-Hold a Commission on Teacher Credentialing certificate, permit or other document equivalent to that which a teacher in other public schools would be required to hold.
+Hold the Commission on Teacher Credentialing certificate, permit or other document required for the teacher’s certificated assignment.
 (Education Code Section 47605(l)).

-The California Charter Schools Act gives charter schools “flexibility with regard to noncore, non-college preparatory courses,” which is applicable to Urban Montessori’s specialty teachers in music, art design and foreign language.
-As such, the School may also employ non-certificated instructional staff in any case where a prospective staff member has an appropriate mix of subject matter expertise, professional experience, and the demonstrated capacity to work successfully in an instructional capacity in noncore, non-college preparatory courses and activities.
-Instructional staff will not assign grades or approve student work assignments without the approval of a teacher except in non-core or non-college preparatory courses and activities.
+Instructional staff will not assign grades or approve student work assignments without the approval of a.
 All non-instructional staff will possess experience and expertise appropriate for their position within the school.

 Urban Montessori will maintain auditable files of teacher credentials on site in compliance with applicable law.